recoskyler/chatter/README.md

 ### Multi-account support

 You can have multiple accounts (API keys) defined, and switch between accounts on the fly.
-Each account can use a different [ChatGPT model](#supported-models).
+Each account can use a different [ChatGPT model](#supported-models), and each chat can use a different account.

 This is very useful in the case of having a personal, and a business OpenAI account, each having their distinct API keys.